seaflow-uw/seaflow-website/content/home/hero.md

   label = "available at Simons CMAP"

 [cta_note]
-  label = Data consist of cell abundance, cell diameter and cellular carbon content of the cyanobacteria <i>Prochlorococcus</i>, <i>Synechococcus</i> and <i>Crocosphaera</i>, and a mixture of small unindentified protists (< 10 µm in diameter), collected during 25 oceanographic cruises carried out in the Pacific Ocean between 2010 and 2018.
-See data description at **[Scientifc Data: Nature Publishing Group](https://doi.org/10.1038/s41597-019-0292-2)** for more information."
+  label = "Data consist of cell abundance, cell diameter and cellular carbon content of the cyanobacteria <i>Prochlorococcus</i>, <i>Synechococcus</i> and <i>Crocosphaera</i>, and a mixture of small unindentified protists (< 10 µm in diameter), collected during 25 oceanographic cruises carried out in the Pacific Ocean between 2010 and 2018.
+See data description at [Scientifc Data: Nature Publishing Group](https://doi.org/10.1038/s41597-019-0292-2) for more information."

 [design.background]
   # Apply a background color, gradient, or image.